 If you love weed, there are few things more satisfying than growing your own.
 There are a host of advanced strains that will pose a challenge to even the most experienced and talented growers.
 If you fall into the category of ‘novice,’ we recommend trying to grow one of the five strains mentioned above.

-Even top-shelf bud is easy to develop when you find the right strain.
+Even top-shelf buds are easy to develop when you find the right strain.

 Remember, marijuana strains vary regarding color, potency, and flavor.
 Even when you find the right strain, there are a host of external factors to consider.
 Examples include flowering time, and whether the plants grow best inside or outside.
 You must also consider the temperature of your grow room, the amount of nutrients you have to provide, and the humidity of the environment.